-- del_building for the building and its dependent building parts (recursive call) - del_thematic_surface for dependent boundary surfaces of the building (nested call of del_opening for dependent openings of the boundary surfaces) - del_building_installation for dependent outer installations of the building (nested call of del_thematic_surface for boundary surfaces of the installations) - del room dependent of of for rooms the building (nested call del thematic surface boundary for interior surfaces, for interior del building installation installation and del building furniture for furniture within the room) - del_address for dependent addresses that are not referenced by other buildings and bridges - del_implicit_geometry for each prototype geometry of a nested feature, e.g. Openings, BuildingInstallation - del_surface_geometry for deleting the geometry of the building and its nested features - del_cityobject to remove the entry in the CITYOBJECT table that corresponds to the deleted building and the deleted child features (also deletes generic attributes, external references, appearances, etc.)
+- del_building for the building and its dependent building parts (recursive call) - del_thematic_surface for dependent boundary surfaces of the building (nested call of del opening for dependent openings of the boundary surfaces) - del_building_installation for dependent outer installations of the building (nested call of del_thematic_surface for boundary surfaces of the installations) - del room of for dependent rooms of the building (nested call del thematic surface boundary for interior surfaces, del building installation for installation interior and del building furniture for furniture within the room) - del_address for dependent addresses that are not referenced by other buildings and bridges - del_implicit_geometry for each prototype geometry of a nested feature, e.g. Openings, BuildingInstallation - del_surface_geometry for deleting the geometry of the building and its nested features - del_cityobject to remove the entry in the CITYOBJECT table that corresponds to the deleted building and the deleted child features (also deletes generic attributes, external references, appearances, etc.)